AMGHNOUSS/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #
 ##### Script task 15. :
 	Display the number of lines that contain the pattern “bin” in the file '/etc/passwd'.
+#
+##### Script task 16. :
+	Display lines containing the pattern “root” and 3 lines after them in the file '/etc/passwd'.